 Goa currently has a total of 38 operational mining leases with a reported production of 9.84 million tonnes in 2018-19.
 Exports of iron ore from the state reached US$ 112.55 million in FY22 (until February 2022).
 The Mormugao port handled 8,242 thousand tonnes of cargo traffic in FY23 (April-September 2022).

 Goa has also emerged as a manufacturing base for several leading companies in areas such as fertilisers, tyres and tubes, cement, electrical machinery, fish-net making machines, automatic washing machines, printed circuit boards, pharmaceuticals and pharmaceutical machinery.
 Cashew processing has also been a traditional industry in the state.

-The following are some of the major initiatives taken by the government to promote Goa as an investment destination:
+Following are some of the major initiatives taken by the Government to promote Goa as an investment destination: